-Whilst plumbing and installation is best left to a qualified professional, if you’re competent at DIY, you can still save time and money by fitting your new shower enclosure.
+Whilst plumbing and installation is best left to a qualified professional, if you’re competent at DIY, you can still save time and money on your bathroom installation cost by fitting your new shower enclosure.

 There are a great variety of shower enclosures on the market for you to choose from, with different styles, shapes, and purposes.
 For example: